Limited-time offer: Get 60 months 0% financing on all Heil equipment!

 The biggest difference between trenchless technology and traditional plumbing methods to address underground pipe repair and replacement is that traditional plumbing techniques require extensive excavation.
 Even for a small repair to a sewer line, traditional methods require digging up a hole in the property to access the line.
 For a full pipeline replacement, traditional plumbing must tear open a full trench across the property, from the edge of the house where the pipeline exits to the end of the property line.
 This is time-consuming, costly, looks as pleasant as an archeological dig, and will leave the landscaping changed afterward.

 Trenchless technology has none of these problems.
 In the cases when plumbers must dig a hole to access an end of the pipeline, they only dig out a small hole at the edge of the property, something easily landscaped over.
 This is true even for a full pipe replacement and pipe relining.
+When dealing with underground pipes, it’s also essential to watch for hidden leaks that might develop over time.

 This is a particular type of trenchless technology used for underground pipeline restoration and replacement.
 The hydraulics of the trenchless technology pull a pipe liner into place within the damaged line, and this line adheres to the interior pipe walls with a strong epoxy.
 This creates a new lining that closes up gaps and other damage.
 For a complete line replacement, the plumbers pull a device called a “pipe burster” through the line, which expands it outward to shatter the old line and put the new liner in its place.
+Regular maintenance, like drain cleaning services, can also help prevent clogs and the need for extensive repairs.

 Not all local plumbing contractors offer these services, so when you want trenchless technology in Bergen, NY to help make your underground plumbing problems easier, call on Triple-O!

-Triple O Heating, Cooling, Electrical & Plumbing is your One-stop Shop for HVAC, Plumbing and Electrical.
+Triple-O Heating, Cooling, Electrical & Plumbing is your One-stop Shop for HVAC, Plumbing and Electrical.

 We are an official New York State Clean Heat Contractor and you can be eligible for up to $4,900 in rebates from NY state!